Kimsor1111/PorscheShop/README.md

 The site is built to be clean, modern, and easy to navigate—perfect for car enthusiasts or anyone who loves great design.
 It works smoothly on all devices, so you can browse from your phone, tablet, or desktop.
 This is a great project if you want to practice building responsive layouts and elegant user interfaces.
-While it doesn’t have a full ordering system, it focuses on showcasing Porsche’s style and attention to detail.
+While it does not have a full ordering system, it focuses on showcasing Porsche’s style and attention to detail.
 It’s a solid portfolio piece for anyone interested in automotive websites or luxury brand design.
 If you’re into cars or want to create websites with a premium look, this project is a great fit.
 It shows how to combine beautiful visuals with practical navigation.